 “Aye.
 But more than that.”
 Othinith scooted to the side, allowing a man with a bag on his back and a child in his arms to run past.
 “He was your opposite, in a way.
 Lal Rithin was the First Vigilant of the High Holy Order Zoemancer of Petral.
 If anyone has the answers you seek, he does.”

 [End Part Twelve.
-Part Thirteen will appear in the October 2021 issue of ev0ke.]
+Part Thirteen appears in the November 2021 issue of ev0ke.]

 [Written by Rebecca Buchanan.]